marcelcastrobr/AWS_solution_architect/database/Redshift.markdown

         - ALL: A copy of the entire table is distributed to every node.
 Where EVEN distribution or KEY distribution place only a portion of a table's rows on each node, ALL distribution ensures that every row is collocated for every join that the table participates in.
 - Data sort order
 - Dataset size
-- Concurrent oprtations
+- Concurrent operations
 - Query structure

 # Redshift Spectrum
-Efficiently query and retrieb structured and semistructured data from files in AWS S3 without having to load the data into AWS Redshift tables.
+Efficiently query and retrieval of structured and semistructured data from files in AWS S3 without having to load the data into AWS Redshift tables.
 Processing occurs in Redshift Spectrum layer and data remains in AWS S3.

 # Reference
 - [Overview](https://docs.aws.amazon.com/redshift/latest/dg/welcome.html)